Who We Are

 Artistic Director

-Andrew Paulson serves the congregation of St. John’s United Church of Christ in Lansdale, Pennsylvania as Minister of Music and as Artistic Director of The Artist Series at St. John's.
-He is a pastoral musician, pianist, organist, conductor, and educator, holding degrees from Augustana University, University of Nebraska-Lincoln, and University of St. Thomas.
-Andrew, a passionate leader of congregational song, is also a solo artist, recently performing in A Longwood Christmas, Longwood Gardens Organ Series, the American Guild of Organists Philadelphia Chapter Tuesday Noon Recital Series and the Kenneth and Evelyn Hales Memorial Organ Recital Series, and a collaborator, working with liturgical composers Michael Burkhardt and Ralph Johnson, the Minneapolis/St. Paul based choral ensembles Magnum Chorum and Twin Cities Gay Men’s Chorus, and members of Philadelphia Ballet Orchestra, Opera Philadelphia Orchestra, and The Philly Pops.
-Additionally, Andrew serves on the Executive Committee of the Philadelphia Chapter of the American Guild of Organists.
+Pianist, organist, conductor, and educator Andrew Paulson is Minister of Music and Artistic Director of The Artist Series at St. John’s United Church of Christ in Lansdale, and Organist at Congregation Rodeph Shalom in Philadelphia.
+Andrew, a passionate leader of congregational song, is also a solo artist, recently performing in A Longwood Christmas, Longwood Gardens Organ Series, and the Kenneth and Evelyn Hales Memorial Organ Recital Series, and a collaborator, working with liturgical composers Michael Burkhardt and Ralph Johnson, the Minneapolis/St. Paul based choral ensembles Magnum Chorum and Twin Cities Gay Men’s Chorus, and members of Philadelphia Ballet Orchestra, Opera Philadelphia Orchestra, and The Philly Pops.
+Additionally, Andrew holds degrees from Augustana University, University of Nebraska-Lincoln, and University of St. Thomas, and serves as Sub-Dean of the Philadelphia Chapter of the American Guild of Organists.
+An avid runner and Philly sports fan, Andrew resides in Philadelphia with his wife Rachel and their dog Bishop.

 Founded in 1988 by then Minister of Music David Furniss, The Artist Series at St. John's has become the musical backdrop for the North Penn Valley and beyond.
 Each season presents a variety of concerts that are free of charge featuring locally, nationally, and internationally known artists.
 Past performances have featured John Pennington, Les Canards Chantants, Brian Ming Chu, Svyati Duo, the Seipp/Sheets Trumpet and Organ Duo, and Latitude 39.